-Check that the correct sample was selected as the control.
-Check that both clusters represent unique melting species.
-Examine the raw and normalized melt curves of the sample for abnormalities such as unexpected bumps or inflection points.
+If a control is closer to Check that the correct sample was selected as a cluster other than the the control.
+Check that both clusters represent one to which it was unique melting species.
+Examine the raw and assigned, it is assigned normalized melt curves of the sample for to the closest cluster abnormalities such as unexpected bumps or inflection points.